OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 **NOTICE**: Destroying a key (e.g. `SecretKey secretKey = new SecretKeySpec("key".getBytes(), "AES"); secret.destroy();`) does *not* work, nor nullifying the backing byte-array from `secretKey.getEncoded()` as the SecretKeySpec based key returns a copy of the backing byte-array.
-Therefore the developer should, in case of not using the `AndroidKeyStore` make sure that the key is wrapped and propperly protected (see remediation for more details).
+Therefore the developer should, in case of not using the `AndroidKeyStore` make sure that the key is wrapped and properly protected (see remediation for more details).
-Understand that an RSA keypair is based on `Biginteger` as well and therefore reside in memory after first use outside of the `AndroidKeyStore`.
+Understand that an RSA keypair is based on `BigInteger` as well and therefore reside in memory after first use outside of the `AndroidKeyStore`.
-Lastly, some of the ciphers do not propperly clean up their byte-arrays, for instance: the AES `Cipher` in `BounceyCastle` does not always clean up its latest working key.
+Lastly, some of the ciphers do not properly clean up their byte-arrays, for instance: the AES `Cipher` in `BounceyCastle` does not always clean up its latest working key.

 #### Dynamic Analysis